tkrofta/signalk-squid-sailing-plugin/README.md

 ## Install & Use
 *Note: To use this plugin you need to request an apikey, see also https://www.squid-sailing.com/doc-api/ to get started.*

 Install the plugin through the SignalK plugin interface.
-After installation you may want to 'Activate' it through the SignalK Plugin Config interfac, enter your pre-requested apikey and configure the output data you want to receive as new SignalK-values (`environment.forecast.*`), such as:
+After installation you may want to 'Activate' it through the SignalK Plugin Config interface, enter your pre-requested apikey and configure the output data you want to receive as new SignalK-values (`environment.forecast.*`), such as:
 - Wind at an elevation of 10m, includes wind gusts at groundlevel
 - Temperature at an elevation of 2m
 - Pressure at mean sea level